-The program will implement value-based purchasing to the payment system that accounts for the largest share of Medicare spending, affecting payment for inpatient stays in over 3,500 hospitals across the country.
+The program implements value-based purchasing to the payment system that accounts for the largest share of Medicare spending, affecting payment for inpatient stays in approximately 3,000 hospitals across the country.

-Hospitals will be paid for inpatient acute care services based on the quality of care (as evaluated using a select set of quality and cost measures), not just quantity of the services they provide.
+Hospitals are paid for inpatient acute care services based on the quality of care (as evaluated using a select set of quality and cost measures), not just quantity of the services they provide.
 Section 1886(o) of the Social Security Act sets forth the statutory requirements for the Hospital Value-Based Purchasing (VBP) Program.

-The HVBP program is designed to promote better clinical outcomes for hospital patients, as well as improve their experience of care during hospital stays, while reducing costs to make care affordable.
+The Hospital VBP Program is designed to promote better clinical outcomes for hospital patients, as well as improve their experience of care during hospital stays, while reducing costs to make care affordable.
 Specifically, Hospital VBP seeks to encourage hospitals to improve the quality and safety of care that Medicare beneficiaries and all patients receive during acute-care inpatient stays by:

-As defined in Social Security Act section 1886(d)(1)(B), the program applies to subsection (d) hospitals located in the 50 states and the District of Columbia, including acute care hospitals in Maryland.
+As defined in Social Security Act section 1886(d)(1)(B), the program applies to subsection (d) hospitals located in the 50 states and the District of Columbia.

 The following categories of hospitals are excluded from the program:

-- hospitals excluded from the Inpatient Prospective Payment System (IPPS), such as psychiatric, rehabilitation, long-term care, childrens, and 11 Prospective Payment System (PPS)-exempt cancer hospitals.
+- Hospitals excluded from the Inpatient Prospective Payment System (IPPS), such as psychiatric, rehabilitation, long-term care, children’s, critical access, and 11 Prospective Payment System (PPS)-exempt cancer hospitals.
 In addition, hospitals located in Puerto Rico and other United States territories are also excluded.

 - Hospitals that do not meet the minimum number of cases, measures, or surveys, as determined by the HHS Secretary.
-For information about minimum number of cases and measures, see Eligibility.
+For information about minimum number of cases and measures, refer to the Eligibility page.

 Paperwork Reduction Act (PRA) Disclosure Statement